 '''

+How about constructor ?

 public Circle(double radius) {

 this.radius = radius;

 cnt++;

 }

+Instance data field belongs to object while static data

+field belongs to class, static data field is shared with

+all the objects of the class.

 '''

-Instance data field belongs to object while static data field belongs to class, static data field is shared with all the objects of the class.

 2. A special instance method toString() which return a string composed with all the instance field of the object.